Thayjes/Advanced-Lane-Finding/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in function `final_pipeline` in notebook `Final_Pipeline.ipynb`).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in function `threshold_pipeline` in notebook `Final_Pipeline.ipynb`).
 Here's an example of my output for this step.

 ![Binary Image][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+The code for my perspective transform includes a function called `warp()`, which appears in  `Final_Pipeline.ipynb`.
+The `warp()` function takes as inputs an image (`img`).
+I chose to hardcode the source and destination points in the following manner:

 ```python
 source_pts = np.array([ [0 + 175, dst.shape[0]], [590, 450], [700, 450], [1170, dst.shape[0]] ], np.float32)